emacs-eask/eask/README.md

 (require 'eask-core)
 ```

-Or enable it when the project is a valid Eask project
+Or enable it when the project is a valid Eask project,

 ```elisp
 (add-hook 'emacs-lisp-hook #'eask-api-setup)